Eve of Persecution

 Several Falun Gong adherents met with then-Premier Zhu Rongji and other top leaders to request that the harassment and restrictions on publishing Falun Gong teachings end and that the Tianjin practitioners be released.
 Zhu assured those present that the Party was not opposed to Falun Gong, and agreed to the release of the detained practitioners.
 At dusk, Tianjin released all of the detained Falun Gong practitioners in accordance with instructions from the central government.

-Angered Jiang Zemin: The Communist Party must eradicate Falun Gong
+Angered Jiang Zemin: The Communist Party Must Eradicate Falun Gong

 Then-Party leader Jiang Zemin responded to the demonstration very differently.
-He was reportedly angered that Falun Gong adherents had staged such a large demonstration outside the government compound, was disturbed by the size and independence of the practice, and viewed its moral philosophy as being incompatible with the Party’s atheism.
+He was reportedly angered that Falun Gong adherents had staged such a large demonstration outside the government compound, was disturbed by the size and independence of the practice, and viewed its moral philosophy as incompatible with the Party’s atheism.

 Jiang resolved that evening that the Communist Party must eradicate Falun Gong—a religion with at least as many adherents as there were Party members.